supmagie/Docker-Postgresql-pgadmin4-redmine-container/README.md

 Tap:
 `chown -R 755 plugins/plugin_assets/` to set the correct right to the new folder

+We need to create this folder because some plugins need it.

 Once it's done, tap:

 `bundle exec rake redmine:plugins:migrate RAILS_ENV=production` to install the plugins.

 If you want to check, you can open Redmine on the browser (<http://localhost:8080>), log in, go to **Administration** > **Plugins**
+You may need to restart Redmine container.

 You shoud see the list of plugins.